kan01234/design-patterns/visitor-pattern/README.md

 # visitor-pattern
-Project of eample of visitor pattern implement by Java.
+Project of example of visitor pattern implement by Java.

 ## What is visitor pattern
 - allow to define a new operation without changing the classes of the elements on which it operates